shopware5/shopware/UPGRADE-5.6.md

 * Changed `\Shopware\Components\Privacy\PrivacyService` to run more efficiently
 * Changed the logging to not have critical or error logging for CSRF-Tokens and 404-pages
 * Changed the error message if a customer enters an invalid birthday in the registration
-* Changed article list in elasticsearch to consier show variants option
+* Changed product list in Elasticsearch to consider show variants option
 * Changed Hook generation to work correctly with `void` return type
 * Changed column `s_order_documents.ID` to `s_order_documents.id` (if it wasn't already changed due to MySQL 8 being used)
 * Changed padding on hidden cookie-permission banner
+* Changed partner cookie durations slightly to make them more accurate.
+Added more available intervals
 * Changed grunt configuration to also take the plugin directory `custom/project` into account

 ### Removals